 An IRB action that indicates that review was not initiated or was not completed, resulting in postponement of IRB review, usually due to loss of quorum or other administrative issue.
-Research tabled at a convened meeting will be reviewed at the next convened meeting.
+Research tabled by the IRB will be reviewed at the next convened IRB meeting.

 An action taken by the convened IRB or the IRB Chair to permanently stop all research activities in an approved research study.

 Any drug (including a biological product) or medical device for human use, human food (including dietary supplements), food or color additive, infant formula, electronic product, or any other article subject to regulation by FDA.

 An ethical problem in human subjects research when a participant mistakenly believes that the primary purpose of the study in which they are enrolled is to directly benefit the individual participants, rather than to produce generalizable knowledge.

 In terms of recruitment, any person or vendor (outside of the research team) who recruits on behalf of that team.

 Note: This may be physicians or school administrators who provide information to their patients or students, respectively, about a research study, or commercial entities hired to aid in recruitment.

 Any incident, experience, or outcome in the course of human research that is (i) unexpected (in terms of nature, severity, or frequency), (ii) related or possibly related to participation in research, and (iii) suggests that the research places participants or others at greater risk of harm (including physical, psychological, economic, or social harm) than was previously known or recognized.

 A device used for a purpose or condition for which the device would require, but does not have, pre-market approval or an approved investigational device exemption (IDE) from FDA.